aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/filtering_repeaters/filtering_repeaters.md

 </p>

 - **Filter function**: As we have bound the value of the input box to the variable `$ctrl.query`, the `filter` function can easily get this value to filter out a new array automatically whenever the value is changed.

+When it comes to testing, it's not easy to use unit tests to test templates.
+Therefore, we need to write some E2E tests to complete templates testing.